fasttime/JScrewIt/Reference.md

 Besides these predefined features, it is possible to construct custom features from the union or intersection of other features.

-Among the predefined features, there are some special ones called *elementary* features that cannot be expressed as a union of any number of other elementary features.
+Among the predefined features, there are some special ones called *elementary* features.
+Elementary features either cannot be expressed as a union of any number of other features, or they are different from such a union in that they exclude some other feature not excluded by their elementary components.
 All other features, called *composite* features, can be constructed as a union of zero or more elementary features.
 Two of the predefined composite features are particularly important: